$Z$-critical connections and Bridgeland stability conditions: Existence of -critical connections on -stable bundles

-The following will enable us to understand the mapping properties of the linearised operator; we follow the notation introduced above, with $P_{\epsilon}$ the linearisation of the $Z$-critical operator at $\db_{\epsilon}$.
-We use in the statement the $L^2$-inner product on $\End E$ defined using the volume form $\omega^n$ and the Hermitian metric induced by $h$.
+The following relates the discrepancy order to the mapping properties of the linearised operator.
+The statement involves an $L^2$-projection on sections of $\End E$ defined using the volume form $\omega^n$ and the Hermitian metric induced by $h$.